I have had the privilege and opportunity of teaching 3/4 of my kids how to read.

 Our favorite reading curricula:

 I used Teach Your Child to Read in 100 Easy Lessons with my first child.
 She also learned well with A Beka preK and K curricula.
+We never used A Beka again.

 I read aloud to my kids every day, usually morning and evening.
 I encourage my girls to take turns reading aloud to me and to each other.
 In the evenings, we all read aloud from the Bible.
 My son has started reading his memory verse every morning.
 As with anything, practice makes perfect.